dimalinux/HsmKeyWrappingExample/README.md

 firmware.
 This version has a bug where any key unwrapped on the HSM is extractable.
 (An impressive defect considering the cost and purpose of this device!)
-Safenet claims release 5.2 and above fixes the issue, but the AWS CloudHSM version at the time of my writing is 5.1.2-2 so I am unable to confirm.**
+Safenet claims release 5.2 and above fixes the issue, but the AWS CloudHSM version at the time of this writing is 5.1.2-2 so I am unable to confirm.**